AwalaApp/specs/rs000-core.md

 For availability and performance reasons, the node sending messages SHOULD limit the number of messages pending acknowledgements to five.
 Consequently, the node on the receiving end MUST hold at least five incoming messaging in its processing queue at any point in time.
 The receiving end MAY close the connection when this limit is exceeded.

-For privacy and censorship-circumvention reasons, public addresses using DNS records SHOULD be resolved using [DNS over HTTPS](https://tools.ietf.org/html/rfc8484) or [DNS over TLS/DTLS](https://tools.ietf.org/html/rfc8310), using a DNS resolver trusted by the implementer.
+For privacy and censorship-circumvention reasons, public addresses using DNS records SHOULD be resolved using [DNS-over-HTTPS](https://tools.ietf.org/html/rfc8484) or [DNS-over-TLS/DTLS](https://tools.ietf.org/html/rfc8310), using a DNS resolver trusted by the implementer.
 Implementations MAY allow advanced users to set the DNS resolver.
 Additionally, when the connection is done over TLS 1.3 or newer, the [Encrypted Server Name Identification extension](https://tools.ietf.org/html/draft-rescorla-tls-esni-00) SHOULD be used.

+The node delivering a message MUST NOT remove it until the peer has acknowledged its receipt.
+The acknowledgement MUST be sent after the message is safely stored.
+For example, if the message is being saved to a local disk, its receipt MUST be acknowledged after calling [`fdatasync`](https://linux.die.net/man/2/fdatasync) (on Unix-like systems) or [`FlushFileBuffers`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-flushfilebuffers) (on Windows).

 Bindings MAY extend this specification, but they MUST NOT override it.

+### Public Address Resolution

+The host name in a public address MUST be an [SRV record](https://tools.ietf.org/html/rfc2782), where the service name and OSI Layer 4 protocol is determined by the respective binding.

+The target host in the SRV record MUST be used exclusively in the client-server connection.
+For example, if the public node `example.com` resolves to the host `foo.example.com`, then `foo.example.com` should be specified in the TLS Server Name Identification (SNI) value and the HTTP `Host` request header (assuming that the binding uses the TLS and HTTP protocols).

+This specification forbids the use the original domain name in the public address in order to allow the same public gateway instance to share a single public IP address across its binding implementations.
+However, to prevent hijacking through DNS spoofing, clients MUST use DNSSEC and refuse results whose DNSSEC validation fails.
+A client MAY delegate DNSSEC validation to a DNS-over-HTTPS or DNS-over-TLS/DTLS resolver.

-### Parcel Delivery Binding
+### Gateway Synchronization Binding

-This is a protocol that establishes a _Parcel Delivery Connection_ (PDC) between an endpoint and a gateway, or between two gateways, with the primary purpose of exchanging parcels bidirectionally.
+This is a protocol that establishes a _Gateway Synchronization Connection_ (GSC) between a private node (a private endpoint or a private gateway) and its gateway, with the primary purpose of exchanging parcels bidirectionally.
+The private node and its gateway MUST act as the client and server, respectively.

-The node delivering a parcel MUST NOT remove it until the peer has acknowledged its receipt.
-The acknowledgement MUST be sent after the parcel is safely stored -- Consequently, if the parcel is being saved to a local disk, its receipt MUST be acknowledged after calling [`fdatasync`](https://linux.die.net/man/2/fdatasync) (on Unix-like systems) or [`FlushFileBuffers`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-flushfilebuffers) (on Windows).

-Gateways MUST override any previously queued parcel with the same id.
-Endpoints can use this to replace stale messages in the same relay -- For example, an application sending a message to replace the user's email address could use this to discard any previous message to replace this value.

-This specification defines two types of parcel delivery bindings: Local and Internet-based.

-#### Internet-based PDC {#internet-pdc}

-An Internet-based PDC allows a client to deliver parcels to a server via the Internet.
-The client node MUST be a private gateway, a public gateway or a public endpoint, while the server node MUST be a public gateway or a public endpoint.
-Clients are only able to deliver parcels, not collect them.

-The server MUST NOT require client authentication, but it MAY still refuse to serve suspicious, ill-behaved or abusive clients.

-If the client is a private or public gateway, it SHOULD include the Internet address of the corresponding public gateway if that gateway is able to collect parcels for the endpoint that sent the parcel.

-The client MUST close the underlying connection as soon as all parcels have been delivered.

-Internet PDCs MUST always use TLS or equivalent in non-TCP connections.

-#### Local PDC

-A local PDC enables peers to exchange parcels bidirectionally.
-If the client is acting on behalf of one or more private endpoints, the server MUST be a private gateway.
-Alternatively, if the client is acting on behalf of a private gateway, the server MUST be a public gateway.
+Before the nodes can exchange parcels, the private node MUST register with its gateway.
+If the gateway behind the server accepts the registration, it MUST issue a [Relaynet PKI certificate](rs002-pki.md) to the private node.
+The private node MUST use its certificate to sign requests to exchange parcels with its gateway.

+If the server corresponds to a private gateway, it SHOULD listen on port `276` if it has the appropriate permission to do so or port `13276` if it does not.
+Alternatively, if using Unix domain sockets, the client SHOULD NOT initiate a connection if the socket is owned by a user other than the administrator (`root` in Unix-like systems).

+If the server corresponds to a public gateway, it MUST use `rgsc` as the service string in the SRV record.

 In addition to sending parcels to each other, the client MAY also register [Parcel Delivery Deauthorizations (PDD)](#pdd) with the server.

-The first time a client connects to a server on behalf of a private node, the node MUST register the private node with the gateway behind the server.

-To find which binding to use and the address for the gateway, the client MUST get the _Gateway Connection URL_.
-For example, the Gateway Connection URL `http://127.0.0.1` specifies [PoWeb](rs016-poweb.md) as the binding and `127.0.0.1:80` as the address of the gateway.
-The endpoint MUST get the connection URL from one of the following places, sorted by precedence:

-1. Its application.
-For example, the end-user might have set the URL.
-1. The environment variable `RELAYNET_GATEWAY_URL`.
-1. The file `/etc/relaynet-gateway` on Unix-like systems or `C:\Windows\System32\Drivers\etc\relaynet-gateway` on Windows.

-If the server corresponds to a private gateway, it SHOULD listen on port `276` if it has the appropriate permission to do so or port `13276` if it does not have the appropriate permission; alternatively, if using Unix domain sockets, the endpoint SHOULD NOT initiate a connection if the socket is owned by a user other than the administrator (`root` in Unix-like systems).
-Servers for public gateways MAY use any port.

-Note that only the private nodes owned by the client are authenticated because the server needs to make sure that it is delivering the parcel to the right node, given that it has to destroy its copy of the parcel upon collection.
-The gateway can be trusted because it is set by the end-user or systems administrator, and TLS (or equivalent) has to be used anyway if the gateway is on a different computer.

 ##### Parcel collection handshake